 \subsection{Processes}

 {\bf Processes} of the pi-calculus are plain processes and extended processes.
 Each process is an expression (i.e., a sequence of symbols) constructed from terms and symbols of process operations.

-{\bf Plain processes (PP)} are denoted by the symbols $P, Q, R$ (possibly with subscripts) and are defined inductively.
-In the following definition, we indicate the informal meaning of the processes being defined.
+{\bf Plain processes (PP)} are denoted by the symbols $P, Q, R$ (possibly with subscripts).
 Below, $c, e, e'$ denote terms, $n$ denotes a name, $x$ denotes a variable, and $P, Q$ denotes PPs.

-Each PP has one of the following forms: \bi\i $\nil$ (null process, does nothing, terminates immediately), \i $P \parop Q$ (parallel composition, executed by simultaneously executing $P$ and~$Q$), \i $\Repl P$ (executes as an infinite number of copies of $P$, executing in parallel), \i $\Res n P$ (behaves like $P$, in which the name $n$ is bound), \i $\IfThenElse{e}{e'}{P}{Q}$ (checks the condition $e=e'$; if true, then executes as $P$, otherwise executes as $Q$),\\ the notation $\IfThen{e}{e'}{P}$ is shorthand for $\IfThenElse{e}{e'}{P}{{\bf 0}}$, \i $\Rcv c x.P$, where $x\not\in c$ (receives a message from channel $c$, and then executes as $P$ with the received message substituted for $x$), \i $\Snd c e.P$ (outputs message $e$ to channel $c$, then executes as~$P$). \ei
+Each PP has one of the following forms: \bi\i $\nil$ (null process, does nothing, terminates immediately), \i $P \parop Q$ (parallel composition, executed by simultaneously executing $P$ and~$Q$), \i $\Repl P$ (executes as an infinite number of copies of $P$, executing in parallel), \i $\Res n P$ (behaves like $P$, in which the name $n$ is bound, the concepts of bound names and variables are defined below), \i $\IfThenElse{e}{e'}{P}{Q}$ (checks the condition $e=e'$; if true, then executes as $P$, otherwise executes as $Q$), the notation $\IfThen{e}{e'}{P}$ is shorthand for $\IfThenElse{e}{e'}{P}{{\bf 0}}$, \i $\Rcv c x.P$, where $x\not\in c$ (receives a message from channel $c$, and then executes as $P$ with the received message substituted for $x$), \i $\Snd c e.P$ (outputs message $e$ to channel $c$, then executes as~$P$). \ei

 {\bf Extended processes (EPs)} are denoted by the symbols $A, B, C$ (possibly with subscripts) and are also defined inductively.
-Each EP has one of the following forms (below, $P$ is a PP, $A$ and $B$ are EPs, $u\in {\cal U}$): \bi\i $P$ (a plain process), \i $A \parop B$ (a parallel composition of $A$ and $B$), \i $\Res u A$ (behaves like $A$, in which $u$ is bound), \i $\smx$ (a substitution). \ei
+Each EP has one of the following forms (below, $P$ is a PP, $A$ and $B$ are EPs, $u\in {\cal U}$): $P$ (a plain process), $A \parop B$ (a parallel composition of $A$ and $B$), $\Res u A$ (behaves like $A$, in which $u$ is bound), $\smx$ (a substitution).